 What is mediation?

 Mediation is a confidential, out of court process, where the parties meet with a neutral individual (Scott) to help them makes decisions that lead to a final agreement.
 The primary objective of mediation is to facilitate a discussion and empower the parties to resolve the matter on acceptable terms.

 Why participate in mediation instead of letting a judge or jury decide my case?

 - Cost.
 While mediation does require a financial investment, the cost pales in comparison to litigation costs and conducting a trial;

 - Control.
 You control the result.
 If you can find acceptable terms upon which to settle, you can put the matter behind you.
 If you cannot reach acceptable terms, you are not compelled to settle;

 - Time.
-Trial dates are often scheduled out over a year out.
+Trial dates are often scheduled out a year out.
 Mediation allows you the opportunity to reach a prompt, and efficient, resolution in lieu of spending months (sometimes years) and thousands of dollars litigating.

 - Success.
 Mediation results in a resolution the vast majority of time and is a worthwhile investment in virtually every dispute.

 How long does mediation take?